Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Introduction

-The techniques for proving the convergence of \eqref{generaldiscrete} use the same main ingredients as other algorithms for nonconvex optimization problems involving KL functions.
+The paper is organized as follows.
 In the next section we prove an abstract convergence result that may become useful in the future in the context of related researches.
-Our result is formulated in the spirit of the abstract convergence result from \cite{att-b-sv2013}, however it can be used in the case when we evaluate de gradient of the objective function in $y_n$.
-Further, we apply the abstract convergence result obtained to our Algorithm \eqref{generaldiscrete}, by showing that the conditions imposed on this abstract convergence result are satisfied by the sequences generated by the numerical scheme \eqref{generaldiscrete}.
-More precisely, in the next section, we show a sufficient decrease property for the iterates generated by Algorithm \eqref{generaldiscrete}, which also ensures that the iterates gap belongs to $l^2$.
-Further, we show that the set of cluster points of the iterates is included in the set of critical points of the objective function, and, finally, we use the KL property of an appropriate regularization of the objective function in order to obtain that the iterates gap belongs to $l^1$ and this implies the convergence of the iterates, see also \cite{att-b-sv2013,b-sab-teb,BCL1}.
-In section 3, we obtain several convergence rates both for the sequences $(x_n)_{n\in\N},\,(y_n)_{n\in\N}$ generated by the numerical scheme \eqref{generaldiscrete}, as well as for the function values $g(x_n),\,g(y_n)$ in the terms of the {\L}ojasiewicz exponent of the objective function $g$ and a regularization of $g$, respectively (for some general results see \cite{FGP,GRV}).
-We also treat the case when the objective function is convex and we obtain sublinear convergence rates for the function values in the iterates.
-Finally, at Appendix we show that Algorithm \eqref{generaldiscrete} and the second order differential equations from \eqref{ee11} and \eqref{eee11} are strongly connected.
-Further, via some numerical experiments we show that Algorithm \eqref{generaldiscrete} has a very good behavior compared with some well known algorithms from the literature.
+Our result is formulated in the spirit of the abstract convergence result from \cite{att-b-sv2013}, however it can also be used in the case when we evaluate de gradient of the objective function in iterations that contain inertial terms.
+Further, we apply the abstract convergence result obtained to \eqref{generaldiscrete} by showing that its assumptions are satisfied by the sequences generated by the numerical scheme \eqref{generaldiscrete}, see also \cite{att-b-sv2013,b-sab-teb,BCL1}.
+In section 3 we obtain several convergence rates both for the sequences $(x_n)_{n\in\N}$ and $(y_n)_{n\in\N}$ generated by the numerical scheme \eqref{generaldiscrete}, as well as for the function values $g(x_n)$ and $g(y_n)$ in the terms of the {\L}ojasiewicz exponent of the objective function $g$ and a regularization of $g$, respectively (for some general results see \cite{FGP,GRV}).
+As an immediate consequence we obtain linear convergence rates in the case when the objective function is strongly convex.
+Further, in section 4 via some numerical experiments we show that Algorithm \eqref{generaldiscrete} has a very good behavior compared with some well known algorithms from the literature.
+Finally, in Appendix we show that Algorithm \eqref{generaldiscrete} and the second order differential equations \eqref{ee11} and \eqref{eee11} are strongly connected.